Nerd0017/bad_python/plans.md

 give this thing a license, (preferably MIT or GNU, although probably MIT)

-make my first mixtape on python ayyyyoooo (python has some nice sound modules) ^ is this even possible????
+make my first mixtape on python (python has some nice sound modules)

 peform dark spells in python